 There are no classic literary works named after Tums or Pepcid.
 They are commercial brand names mainly appearing in advertisements and health-related discussions.

-Movies Based on the Keywords
+Movies Based on the them

 No movies are officially named Tums or Pepcid.
 However, both appear in medical documentaries and health programs.